archlinux/svntogit-packages/udev/trunk/readme-udev-arch.txt

   in most cases it will be empty.
   --- snap Changelog Udev 098
 - optional udev >= 099 Persistent rules generator for network and cd/dvd devices was added.
+- default udev rules are installed to /lib/udev/rules.d/, they can be overriden by placing own rules files to /etc/udev/rules.d/ .

 ---------------
 * How it works: